-- 15. For a person to be defined as a child they must be: - Aged under 16.
-OR - Aged between 16 and 24 (inclusive) and still in education, unless they can be defined as self-supporting. - 16.
-It should be noted that, students under the age of 25 at the start of their course will still be the responsibility of an adult (as in the 'Family' section below) unless they are classified as self-supporting (see paragraph 46 for the definition of a self-supporting student).
+- 20. For a person to be defined as a child for student support purposes they must be: - Aged under 16.
+OR - Aged between 16 and 24 (inclusive) and still in education, unless they can be defined as self-supporting. - 21.
+It should be noted that, students under the age of 25 at the start of their course will still be the responsibility of an adult (as in the 'Family' section below) unless they are classified as self-supporting (see paragraph 52 for the definition of a self-supporting student). - 22.
 Parents' obligation to support children undergoing education or training up to the age of 25 is set out in Section 1(5) (b) of the Family Law (Scotland) Act 1985 (this covers both fees and student support).